 Diquís Stone Barrels and Ceremonial Seat

-The cylindrical stone barrels (300–700 AD) from the Diquís subregion marked public spaces and signaled shared lineage or ethnic identity.
-The sculpted seat (1000–1500 AD), from the Guanacaste subregion, was used by elites during public ceremonies, symbolizing status, authority, and communal hierarchy.
+The cylindrical stone barrels (300–700) from the Diquís subregion marked public spaces and signaled shared lineage or ethnic identity.
+The sculpted seat (1000–1500), from the Guanacaste subregion, was used by elites during public ceremonies, symbolizing status, authority, and communal hierarchy.